mohammadaliawan/RB130/Assessment_Prep/study _gude_blocks.md

 # How blocks work, and when we want to use them.

+__How to create blocks
+How to pass blocks to methods
+How to invoke blocks
+How to pass arguments to blocks return value of blocks when we want to use blocks__

 ## What are blocks?

 Blocks are a type of closure in Ruby and are created using either the `{...}` syntax or the `do..end` syntax.
 They are unnamed pieces of code that can be passed to method calls as arguments.
 The method implementation then decides what to do with this block.
 It can execute the block by yielding to it with the keyword `yield` or it can totally ignore the block.